Goods

 Trademark applications and registrations in Class 4 over the past 15 years.

 Class 4 covers industrial oils and greases, wax, lubricants, dust absorbing, wetting, and binding compositions, fuels and illuminants, and candles and wicks for lighting.
-With approximately 26,500 live marks, it is a mid-sized class that spans two commercially distinct segments: industrial lubricants and fuels on one side, and consumer candle products on the other.
+It is a mid-sized class that spans two commercially distinct segments: industrial lubricants and fuels on one side, and consumer candle products on the other.

 What's Included in Class 4